BrightonDube/yellowcake/content/infoPages/default.md

 **Andrew Mavurayi:** As the Principal Hydrogeologist and Owner, Andrew is the driving force behind Waters Without Frontiers.
 His expertise and leadership guide our mission and vision.

+Andrew Mavurayi holds an MSc degree in hydrogeology from University College London, England, 1989.
+He has 30 years of experience in groundwater investigations covering all aspects groundwater.
+He has worked for several organisations that include the Department of Water Affairs in Zimbabwe, Geoflux Consulting in Botswana; Steffen Robertson and Kirsten Consulting Engineers, Jeffers Green and Parkman Consulting Engineers and the Department of Water and Sanitation in South Africa.
+He is currently a principal hydrogeologist and owner of Waters Without Frontiers Consulting, based in Midrand, Johannesburg.

 **Mokwand Ndlovu:** As a Senior Hydrogeologist and Field Coordinator, Mokwand plays a crucial role in our on-ground operations.
 His field expertise ensures our solutions are implemented seamlessly.

 **Brain Chikanga:** Brain is our Hydrogeological Field Technician.
 His technical skills and field knowledge play a vital role in the successful implementation of our solutions.